nsidc/granule-metgen/devdocs/PIPELINE_REFACTORING_PLAN.md

 1. **Create `PipelineState`** class containing:
    - Configuration
    - CMR metadata (from Phase 1)
-   - Geometry strategy (from Phase 2)
+   - Geometry specification (from Phase 2)
-   - Temporal strategy (from Phase 3)
+   - Temporal specification (from Phase 3)
    - Reader registry (empty for now)
    - Processing ledger
 2. **Create new `Pipeline` class** that uses state
-3. **Refactor existing pipeline actions** to use state instead of passing individual parameters
+3. **Update pipeline operations** to use specifications:
+   - Operations read the specs to know what to do
+   - Specs tell WHERE to get data and WHAT type to create
+   - Operations handle the HOW of extraction and formatting
 4. **Ensure all actions are pure functions** that return new state

-**Benefit if stopped here**: Clear pipeline structure with immutable state threading
+**Benefit if stopped here**: Clear separation between decision-making (specs) and execution (operations)

 ### Phase 5: Reader Interface Definition
 **Standalone Value**: Standardized interface for all metadata extraction